They tried to break us; looks like they’ll try again…

 Bass guitarist, all-purpose heartthrob.
 Tall, willowy and lovely, John is the most classically handsome of the bunch (now there’s a statement designed to spark conflict—yes, boys, you’re all very pretty; I’m just giving a slight edge to John and his stellar bone structure).
 If we gauge the popularity of the individual band members strictly based on the total number of glossy centerfolds in my stack of era-appropriate BOP and Tiger Beat magazines (which I’m pretty sure is the most accurate and scientific way of doing this), John wins by a healthy margin.
 Can’t be certain, but there might be some odd correlation between John’s staggering beauty and his wild popularity.
 Seems like a genuinely cool, sweet-natured guy.

 Keyboardist, enfant terrible, magical pixie.
-Aw, Nick.
-I adore Nick.
-The youngest and strangest Duran, Nick is a baby ocelot set loose in a basket of puppies.
-The mere sight of Nick—lovely, fussy, clothes-whore Nick, Nick of the heavy makeup and the ever-changing gravity-defying hairstyles — always fills me with giddy delight.
+Ah, Nick.
+I love all the Durans; I adore Nick.
+The youngest and strangest Duran, Nick is a baby ocelot set loose in a basket of kittens.
+The mere sight of Nick—lovely, fussy Nick, Nick of the heavy makeup and the ever-changing hairstyles—always fills me with giddy delight.
 Here’s an awkward and gloriously vapid bit from Nick’s appearance on a 1985 episode of MTV’s Andy Warhol’s Fifteen Minutes.
-If someone distilled all the bizarreness of the pop-culture scene of the first half of the eighties into a single moment, the result might be this clip, in which a dazzled, enchanted Warhol gazes upon the splendor of Nick and murmurs wistfully, “You look so beautiful in this light.”
+If someone distilled all the wonderful bizarreness of the pop-culture scene of the first half of the eighties into a single moment, the result might be this clip, in which an enchanted Warhol, Nick’s longtime mentor and friend, gazes upon the splendor of Nick and murmurs wistfully, “You look so beautiful in this light.”

 Guitarist, troublemaker.
 A rock-and-roll man who somehow ended up in a glamorous pop band, Andy has quit the group more than once and is the only one of the original lineup not presently affiliated with Duran Duran in any way.
 In 2008, Andy published a memoir, Wild Boy: My Life in Duran Duran, in which he takes pains not to burn too many bridges (by Andy’s account, apart from a little wholly unsurprising recreational drug usage, the boys were a suspiciously well-behaved bunch during their heyday), yet which still manages to be pretty darn entertaining.
 In his book, Andy stops just short of spelling out how much he despises Nick’s enchanting magical-pixie guts, but the message comes across nonetheless.

 Drummer, enigma.
 Roger has a well-documented aversion to fame and attention (somewhere out there, Simon and Nick are blinking adorably in confusion at this concept).
 Like Andy, Roger has quit the band a time or two in the past, though he’s currently an active member.
 Seems like a nice chap.
-Plenty cute, too.
+Smoking hot, too.

 Meanwhile, in what looks like a vast, run-down underground fortress (there’s a pyramid, and scaffolding, and cliffs, and platforms, and a freaking lagoon… it’s all kind of epic and overwhelming), a bunch of loincloth-and-feather-clad men dance around in an ecstatic frenzy.
 Lots of high kicks and balletic leaps.
 Which, given the loincloths, is certainly attention-getting.